Le Blow is a UK lifestyle and wellbeing blog covering the things women in their late twenties/early thirties REALLY care about.

 I’m, oh shit – must keep writing in ‘third person wanker’ tense.
 Natalie is an experienced digital journalist and currently looks after social media for Etsy UK.
 Formerly Digital Fashion Editor at Cosmopolitan and Social Media Manager at ASOS, Natalie has spent nearly 15 years (faaaackin’ hell!) working in the weird world of fashion and digital, and knows all too well that these fast-paced industries can get to you if you let ’em (the swines!).
 See her LinkedIn profile here if you like that sort of thing.

-She seems to like the same things she did when she was at high school: Eastern culture and philosophy (OK, so it was Kula Shaker in 1996, but whatevs), 60s and 70s style, Fleetwood Mac, creating art (you can see some of her illustrations here), wearing flares, travelling and going to gigs.
+She seems to like the same things she did when she was at high school: Eastern culture and philosophy (OK, so it was Kula Shaker in 1996, but whatevs), suns and moons and other celestial stuff, 60s and 70s style, Fleetwood Mac, creating art (you can see some of her illustrations here), wearing flares, travelling and going to gigs.

 Frequently Asked Questions (no, really they are):